Home

 For example, if a certain street’s speed limit is 25 mph, the radar gun might be set to activate when any vehicle travels over 30 mph.

-When this happens, the radar gun will instantly trigger the camera to take a picture of the entire front and back of the vehicle, including driver (and occupants) along with the front license plate.
+When this happens, the radar gun will instantly trigger the camera to take a picture of the entire vehicle (sometimes it's just the back, other times its the back and front of the vehicle) to get the license plate information.

 The picture is electronically filed away and the process is carried on throughout the day and night.
 Hundreds of individuals will have their picture taken - courtesy of Big Brother.